 Jackie stays current with medical assistant requirements by keeping up with her continuing education and staying on top of her phlebotomy skills working PRN for Freeman Hospital in Joplin as a phlebotomist.

 In her spare time, Jackie can be found riding her Harley with her husband and son and keeping involved with her church.

 Leisa joined Franklin Technology Center in 2001.
-She has been the Medical Office Assistant Program Coordinator for the past nine years.
-In addition to being the Medical Office Assistant Program Coordinator, she is also an instructor for some of the courses.
+She has been the Medical Assistant Program Coordinator for the past nine years.
+In addition to being the Medical Assistant Program Coordinator, she is also an instructor for some of the courses.
 Her primary areas of teaching are coding,

 administrative medical procedures, and insurance & billing.

 Leisa holds numerous professional certifications.
-She is a Registered Medical Assistant, Certified Professional Coder, and a National Certified Medical Office Assistant.
+She is a Registered Medical Assistant, Certified Professional Coder, and a National Certified Medical Assistant.

 One of Leisa’s favorite duties as the program coordinator is meeting with prospective students and informing them about all the great things Franklin Technology Center has to offer.
 One of the most rewarding aspects of her job is hearing from past graduates and how going to Franklin Tech changed their lives for the better.